yortch/openshiftv3-rhoar-workshop/Lab-5-SpringBoot-Insult_Service.md

 ```

-There are several things to note here.
-First each service instantiates a Spring RestTemplate to handle the call to our existing microservices:
+The serices wrap a Spring RestTemplate that does the actual work of calling our existing microservices:

 ```java